Ascension deadline for vaccination passes

 This Mikado resident opted out of taking the vaccine for religious reasons, citing the fact that embryonic fetal cells were used in the development of all three major vaccines.

-He says he was granted the religious exemption, “sort of, not really but is still is still getting the boot.”
+He says he was granted the religious exemption, “sort of, not really but is still getting the boot.”

 He says Kalitta approved his religious exemption, but he is effectively no different from an employee who didn’t even apply for one.
 Gull will still have to resign or be placed on unpaid leave by the Nov.
 24.